What is cardiac rehabilitation?

 - Reduced emotional stress, depression, and anxiety.

-Cardiac rehab can increase the quality of your life by improving your health overall; helping you lose weight, if necessary; reducing depression, stress, and anxiety; and helping to increase your self-esteem.
+Cardiac rehab can increase the quality of your life by improving your health overall; helping you lose weight, if you need to; reducing depression, stress, and anxiety; and helping to increase your self-esteem.

 What to Expect

-The goal of cardiac rehab is to help you re-establish and maintain a healthy, active lifestyle after a major heart problem, such as a heart attack or heart surgery, or if you have a long-term heart condition.
-Most likely, as you progress through cardiac rehab, you'll be concerned about returning to work, resuming recreational and other activities, and resuming a normal sex life.
+The goal of cardiac rehabilitation (rehab) is to help you reestablish and maintain a healthy, active lifestyle after a major heart problem, such as a heart attack or heart surgery, or if you have a long-term heart condition.
+Rehab can help you return to work, resume recreational and other activities, and resume a normal sex life.

-To maintain the benefits of cardiac rehab, you will have to continue to exercise and follow the healthy lifestyle changes you've learned.
-Research shows that many people who start a rehab program stop after only a few months, often after the end of phase II, when the close monitoring ends.
+To keep getting the benefits of cardiac rehab, you will have to continue to exercise and follow the healthy lifestyle changes you've learned.

 Exercise and lifestyle changes.
-Although exercise, especially weight training, is a significant part of cardiac rehab, lifestyle changes combined with exercise may be more important than exercise alone in keeping your heart healthy.
+Although exercise is a significant part of cardiac rehab, lifestyle changes combined with exercise may be more important than exercise alone in keeping your heart healthy.
 Staying with your program can give you the support you need to make these changes a permanent part of your life and may help reduce the risk of further serious heart problems.

 Getting back to work.
-After you have a heart problem, you may worry about going back to work.
-Most people can return to work.
+After you have a heart problem (such as a heart attack or heart surgery), cardiac rehab can help you return to work safely.
 How quickly you can return to work depends on how bad your heart problem is and how much physical activity your job requires.
-Some people go back to work part-time in 2 to 3 weeks.
-Others may require a longer recovery.
+Your rehab program might include job or vocational counseling.

 Resuming sex.
 You or your partner may be worried that you will have symptoms such as chest pain or will not have enough energy for sex.
 Sharing your concerns and fears about having sex is important for both partners.
 Both partners need to feel ready to restart having sex.
 Ask your doctor or a member of your rehab team when it's safe for you to have sex.